California Attorney Malpractice Lawsuits

 To sue for legal malpractice, a plaintiff must prove:

 - Duty – An attorney must owe a duty to either a client or an intended beneficiary of the client (such as a Trust or Will beneficiary);

-- Breach – The attorney must have breach the duty to the client by making a mistake that a reasonable attorney in the same area would not have made;
+- Breach – The attorney must have breached the duty to the client by making a mistake that a reasonable attorney in the same area would not have made;

-Damage – there must be monetary damages that have been incurred by plaintiff.
+Damage – there must be monetary damages that have been incurred by the plaintiff.

 Let’s consider a hypothetical situation to demonstrate the problems that arise and the options you have to file a lawsuit based on attorney malpractice.
 After the hypothetical, we will discuss the application of the rules of malpractice in more detail.

 In 1998, Ron and Nancy Smith created a revocable, living Trust.
 Under the Trust, their entire estate was to pass to their three children equally after Ron and Nancy’s deaths.
 After their Trust was created, their oldest son, Jim, had come into a substantial amount of money through work and an inheritance from his wife’s side of the family.
 Ron and Nancy’s other two children, Pat and Linda, were not as financially secure.
 Jim also was distant to Ron and Nancy and only saw his parents once every couple of years; as opposed to Pat and Linda who visit their parents regularly.